 Our goal is to help people get a second chance, to get them the assistance they need so they can, hopefully regain control over their lives again.
 Sending someone to jail where they won’t get the treatment they need doesn’t help anyone.

 People struggling with physical pain or depression may find themselves addicted to prescription medications like Xanax, Ativan, Oxycontin, or Valium.
 However, possession of these drugs without a valid prescription can result in drug possession charges.
+Prescription drug charges are very serious and can lead to substantial jail time.
 Our attorneys take the time to explain our client’s situation, asking the court to allow our client to get the medical help and counseling needed, in exchange for a reduced sentence or charge.
+Bruce Blumberg is a top prescription drug crime lawyer in Phoenix.

 If you’ve been arrested on a charge of drug possession, contact criminal defense attorneys at Blumberg & Associates today to schedule a confidential consultation to discuss your case.
 We understand how the criminal justice system works, how to protect your rights, and what must be done to increase the likelihood of having the charges or sentence against you reduced.